xa0412/tp/docs/UserGuide.md

 - Only full words will be matched e.g. `Han` will not match `Hans`, `2103` will not match `2103T`
 - Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+- **Note:** Searching by courses (`c/`) will also include friends who have the specified courses in their previous courses.

 Examples:

 - `find n/John Baker` returns `John Doe` and `Alice Baker` and `John Baker`
   ![result for 'find john baker'](images/findJohnBakerResult.png)
+- `find c/CS2101` returns friends who are currently taking CS2101 as well as those who have taken CS2101 in the past.

 ### 6. Deleting a friend : `delete`